• Skip to main content

 Khan should find Canadian journeyman Lo Greco much more conducive company and the feeling is that this will prove a gentle reintroduction once the Bolton boxer finds some rhythm.

-We fancy the red-hot favourite to secure a fourth-round stoppage at 9/1 in our Khan vs Lo Greco betting predictions.
+We fancy the red-hot favourite to secure a fourth-round stoppage at Khan vs Lo Greco betting predictions.

 Lo Greco won his first 22 bouts in the paid ranks but has lost three of his last six fights since stepping up in class.